Centerpoint-Gaming/timenite/_posts/2022-07-01-how-zero-build-saved-fortnite.md

-Would I be surprised if Zero Build currently had more players than 'Normal'?
+Would I be surprised if Zero Build currently had more players than 'Normal' game mode?
 No. What about you?